tomy0000000/dotfiles/README.md

-# macOS-miscs
+# macOS Miscs
-🖥⚙️ Tweaks for macOS
+This repository contains some tweaks used in my macOS setup.